 - Consider the stage of a progressive disease like Alzheimer’s, or the ability of the person or people in your care.
 We offer stage recommendations on product pages in the "More Information"tab under each product picture.

 - Whenever possible, take the individuals’ interests into account, their interests now and earlier in life.

 - Choose games that are stage-appropriate - they should not be too difficult or too simple

 - Look for games that inspire interaction among the players.
-Oppotunity to socialize is very important for the well-being of people with dementia.
+Opportunity to socialize is very important for the well-being of people with dementia.

-Games for sensory stimulation aid brain functioning by strengthening brain connections.
-Reminiscing and sensory stimulation are two more therapies for Alzheimer’s that the right game can provide.
-We have reminiscence games that will animate conversation while they arouse fond memories.
+See our games for sensory stimulation which aid brain functioning by strengthening brain connections.
+We also have reminiscence games that will animate conversation while they arouse fond memories.
 Some games enspire memories just because they are old.

-Visit our website to learn more about how games improve quality of life for people with dementia by clicking here.
+Visit our website to read more» about how games improve quality of life for people with dementia.